projectsveltos/addon-controller/README.md

 7. Declaritive API and CLI

 ## Getting Started
-Just execute, `make create-cluster` and it will:
+If you want to test it out, just execute, `make create-cluster` and it will:
 1. create a [KIND](https://sigs.k8s.io/kind) cluster;
 2. install ClusterAPI;
 3. create a CAPI Cluster with Docker as infrastructure provider;
-4. install CRD and the Deployment from this project.
+4. install CRD and the Deployment from this project;
+5. create a ClusterProfile instance;
+6. modify CAPI Cluster labels so to match ClusterProfile selector.

 # Understanding how to configure and use the project